techie-dera/taskmanager/Readme.md

 # **Task Management Application**

-This is a **Task Management Application** built with a **MERN stack**.
-The frontend is developed using React with Vite, and the backend is built using Express.js with MongoDB for the database.
+This is a Task Management Application built with a MERN stack.
+The front end is developed using React with Vite, and the back-end is built using Express.js with MongoDB for the database.

 ---